 The ability of a bank to generate positive financial results and correspondence of these results to those required by the investors' rate of return on capital in the banking sector are assessed.
-Profitability indicators are calculated following both Russian (RAS) and IFRS standards.
+Profitability indicators are calculated following IFRS standards (or, if not available, local GAAP standards).
 The Agency pays particular attention to the structure of the financial results.
 All components of the financial results are divided into two categories: stable (net interest and fee income) and unstable (one-off net income, income from operations with foreign exchange, revaluation of securities and assets denominated in foreign currency).